TW: Mentions of misogyny, lesbophobia, biphobia, and transphobia.

 On top of that, I had latent gender dysphoria present, which kept me in a near constant state of discomfort with gendered expectations of me.
 This lead to a biased perspective to where life seemed immensely harder due to being a man, and this resulted in a LOT of bitterness and frustration.
 I was very angry and jaded at the time, but deep down I just wanted someone to try and understand me and to not judge me without hearing me out.
 What it took was finding my first girlfriend for me to divert my attention away from bitching about games online and that I got myself too caught up in a cult mentality.
 My beliefs did not simply vanish over night, but they did gradually mellow out over time, and this allowed me to meet more feminists that seemed like nice people and would actually listen to me.
 On top of that, coming out as trans exposed me to a lot of toxicity that I did not previously experience.

-That was two years ago, and today I am a radical feminists who strongly believes in the writings of Andrea Dworkin and all that other stuff.
+That was two years ago, and today I am a radical feminist.
 I became more and more invested because I initially called myself a feminist reluctantly on the principal that I cared about equality of the sexes, and I tended to familiarize myself with feminist terminology and beliefs in a similar manner to how one would learn a second language.
 I don’t even remember when it was that I seriously felt comfortable identifying as a feminist, it was just that at some point, I thought to myself “gee, I really changed a lot.”

 Regardless of this, I have still maintained a following of anti-SJW Gamers in addition to that of other feminist gamers.
 It was at this point that it became apparent that a LOT of feminists were not fond of Sarkeesian or the gaming press either, and that there were not as many differences between us as we think.
 As a result, I have felt far more comfortable identifying as a feminist because I realized there were far more feminists like myself than I realized, despite the fact that I still do despise the gaming press.
 If anything, becoming a feminist has just made me hate them even more for doing such a piss poor job at representing us.

 So, why did I feel the need to remind you all of this?
-It is for context, in regards to video I am responding to.
-Once again, I am protesting Youtube, but I don’t know any other way to link this video so I will post this here.
-I would recommend that anyone else reading this who has not seen the original video to check it out, so you can understand what I am talking about.
+It is for context, and I would recommend that anyone else reading this who has not seen the original video to check it out, so you can understand what I am talking about.

-This is why I take issue with the type of shallow strawmanning that comes in regards to objectification.
-While objectification of women IS a real issue, and it did take a long time for me to admit that to myself, the problem with it when used as a criticism is how broadly it can be applied.
-A vast majority of objectification criticisms are simply used towards ANY instance of female sexuality in a work of fiction, and it often ignores the context of the game and comes across more as if they just think men are evil for having sex drives.
+This is why I take issue with the type of strawmanning that comes in regards to objectification.
+While objectification of women IS a real issue, and it did take a long time for me to realize and admit that to myself, the problem with it when used as a criticism is how broadly it can be applied.
+A vast majority of objectification criticisms are simply used towards ANY instance of female sexuality in a work of fiction, and it often ignores context and comes across more as if they just think men are evil for having sex drives.

 The key problem in regards to this criticism in video games is that a lot of people who use this term don’t seem to know what it means.
 Objectification basically means “to make something an object,” which is meant to refer to how men will reduce women to objects of sexual pleasure and see them as nothing else.
 Notice how it says to “reduce women,” IE sexual objectification can only occur if there is an actual woman present.
 Video game characters are nothing more than lines of code and polygonal graphics.
 Fictional characters CANNOT be objectified because they are already literal objects.

 The claims of objectification usually mean to say that female characters are written and presented as sex objects.
-The problem is that this is an unreliable criticism writing wise because “objectification” refers to an act, and not a state of being.
-As a result, any claims of objectification in regards to a fictional characters will fall into one of two categories.
+The problem is that this is an unreliable criticism writing wise because “objectification” refers to an act and not a state of being.
+Any claims of objectification in regards to a fictional characters will fall into one of two categories.